TickTeam/guide-tt/ticktick_web_app/how_to_change_the_email_address_of_your_account.md

-###How to change the email address of my account?
+### How to change the email address of my account?

-1.Sign in TickTick on web.
+1. Sign in to TickTick on the web.

-2.Click the avatar in the upper-left hand corner of the page.
+2. Click the avatar in the upper-left corner of your TickTick homepage, then click "Settings" from the menu that appears.

-3.Select “Settings” > click “Profile” in the left panel.
+3. Click “Profile” in the left panel.

-4.Click “Change Email” near your current email and you will be asked to enter your new email address and then your current password.
+4. Click “Change Email” right next to your current email address and you will be prompted to enter a new email address.